LINDA WERTHEIMER, HOST:

 WERTHEIMER: What is going to be the great leap forward that statins were?

 NISSEN: I would say that we don't necessarily have a therapy waiting in the wings that is going to have quite the impact of statins.
 But we can't get everybody's cholesterol down and so there are new drugs, and you can give them with statins.
 And you can take somebody that has really high cholesterol levels and get them to really low levels.
 These drugs are moving along very quickly and they will mean that even the most tough and resistant high-cholesterol cases, we will have therapies available that can help those patients.

 WERTHEIMER: What about high blood pressure - one of the other medical causes that has been very difficult to sort of back down?

 NISSEN: Research on high blood pressure and new drugs for high blood pressure has stalled.
 We really don't have the magic bullet yet for that.
-But there is another area which is a very active area of research - very controversial - and that strokes to raise HDL, the good cholesterol.
+But there is another area which is a very active area of research - very controversial - and that's drugs to raise HDL, the good cholesterol.
 It is my belief that one or more of these drugs is likely to work.
-And so the double-whammy of lowering the bad cholesterol the - LDL - and raising the good cholesterol - the HDL - is very attractive and if we can show that it works, it lets us take patients to even lower levels of risk.
+And so the double-whammy of lowering the bad cholesterol, the LDL, and raising the good cholesterol, the HDL, is very attractive and if we can show that it works, it lets us take patients to even lower levels of risk.

 (SOUNDBITE OF MUSIC) Transcript provided by NPR, Copyright NPR.